Welcome to the Doctorate in Clinical Psychology (D.Clin.Psych.) Program at Queen’s University, Belfast.

 The Course is a joint enterprise between the university and the health service, funded by the Health & Social Services Executive (HSSE) and run in collaboration with practising clinical psychologists in Northern Ireland.
 Trainees who are fully funded by the HSSE have contracts with the Health and Social Care Business Services Organisation (BSO) and sign an undertaking to make themselves available for employment as clinical psychologists in Northern Ireland’s statutory services for at least two years following qualification.

-Application material for September 2018 entry will be available from early December 2017.
-Applications will be made through the university application portal.
+Application material for September 2018 entry is now available; applications can now be made through the university application portal.

 Feel free to contact us if you have any further queries:

 The course aims to promote the development of the core competencies of the profession (assessment, formulation, intervention and evaluation) which can be applied to different settings and client groups and at different levels of the health care system.